 not all speeding tickets are created equal

 Speeding is one of the most common moving violations.
-According to the Insurance Institute for Highway Safety, speeding is a factor in roughly 30 percent of all fatal accidents and speeding-related crashes killed nearly 10,000 people in 2013 alone.
+According to the Insurance Institute for Highway Safety, speeding is a factor in nearly 30 percent of all fatal accidents and speeding-related crashes killed over 9,000 people in 2014 alone.

 Because of the dangers posed by speeding motorists, most states differentiate between lesser speeding tickets and those given for reckless speeds.
 For example, drivers caught going 5, 10, or even 20 mph over the speed limit may get only 1 to 3 points on their driving records, while drivers in excess of 30 mph over the speed limit may get as many as 8 points added.
 The faster you speed, the stiffer the penalty.

 how speeding tickets impact car insurance premiums